BurkeStrang/az-204/Documentation/README.md

 # <ins> [App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/)
 The Azure App Service Environment is an Azure App Service feature that provides a fully isolated and dedicated environment for securely running App Service apps at high scale

+When you create a function app in Azure, you must choose a hosting plan for your app.
+There are three basic hosting plans available for Azure Functions: Consumption plan, Functions Premium plan, and App service (Dedicated) plan.
+All hosting plans are generally available (GA) on both Linux and Windows virtual machines.

+The hosting plan you choose dictates the following behaviors:

+* How your function app is scaled.
+* The resources available to each function app instance.
+* Support for advanced functionality, such as Azure Virtual Network connectivity.

 # <ins> [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/)

 Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
 Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running.